 The study and teaching of History has radically changed in the last decade.
 The History Department has enthusiastically embraced the challenge of these changes and combines a thorough approach to academic work with a friendly, relaxed and fun atmosphere.
-The History curriculum reflects the aims and objectives of the College to promote mutual understanding, awareness, sensitivity and respect for all.
-It also reflects the aims of the NI curriculum to span local, national, European and global contexts and to develop students as individuals and as contributors to society, the economy and the environment.
+The History Curriculum reflects the aims and objectives of the College to promote mutual understanding, awareness, sensitivity and respect for all.
+It also reflects the aims of the NI curriculum to span local, national, European and global contexts and to develop students as individuals and as contributors to Society, the Economy and the Environment.

-We want to create enthusiastic, engaged students and nurture a passion for History that they will remember throughout their lives.
-We challenge our students to ask why are we learning History?
+We want to create enthusiastic, engaged pupils and nurture a passion for History that they will remember throughout their lives.
+We challenge our pupils to ask why are we learning History?
 What relevancy does it have for me today?
-History in OLSPCK is, therefore, enquiry based.
-Students are challenged to be 'History Detectives', sifting through evidence and clues to fully understand the past.
-They use a wide range of sources to help them step back in time and to investigate how people lived in the past.
+History in OLSPCK is therefore enquiry based.
+Pupils are challenged to be 'History Detectives', sifting through evidence and clues to fully understand the past.
 Students are encouraged to ask questions and identify sources for investigation.
 They collect and record information and present it in a range of forms.
-Great emphasis is placed on the development of thinking skills and personal capabilities and all teachers use a range of learning and teaching strategies to promote life-long learning.
-Lessons are enhanced by the use of digital media resources and, above all, a 'hands on' approach that the students will never forget!
+Great emphasis is placed on the development of thinking skills and personal capabilities and all teachers use a range of learning and teaching strategies to promote lifelong learning.
+Lessons are enhanced by the use of digital media resources and, above all, a 'hands on' approach that the students will never forget!!!
+Over the last year, we have developed the use of MS